 Join Sports Clubs

 Sports clubs are great for socialising and having fun between studying.
-Freshers fair gives you the chance to check out the sports that are on offer at your university and sign up to the ones that interest you.
+Freshers' fair gives you the chance to check out the sports that are on offer at your university and sign up for the ones that interest you.

 Limit alcohol consumption